Petrobras cuts gasoline prices for the second time in a row starting on Friday | Economy

 - Share on Telegram

-On Wednesday of last week, the oil company had already reduced the average price of gasoline by R$ 0.20.
-With the nine cut, the price of fuel is below the value at which it was sold on May 10 this year, which was R$ 3.86.
+On Wednesday of last week, the state-owned company had already reduced the average price of gasoline by R$ 0.20.
+With the nine cut, the price of fuel is below the value that was sold on May 10 this year, which was R$ 3.86.

 “This reduction follows the evolution of reference prices, which stabilized at a lower level for gasoline, and is consistent with Petrobras’ pricing practice, which seeks to balance its prices with the global market, but without passing it on to the internal prices of the cyclical volatility of international quotations and the exchange rate”, highlighted the company.

 The PPI was introduced by Petrobras in 2016, under Michel Temer.
 Since then, the company has tried to match the price of gasoline at the refinery with the international price.
-That is, the readjustments are the result of fluctuations in oil prices and exchange rates.
+In other words, the readjustments are the result of fluctuations in oil prices and exchange rates.

-But, even with the reduction in commodity prices, the exchange rate has not eased.
+But, even with the reduction of commodity prices, the exchange rate has not eased.
 At the end of May, the commercial dollar was quoted at around R$4.70.
-Today, it operates at close to R$5.20.
+Today, it operates close to R$ 5.20.

 Understand Petrobras’ pricing policy